riffcc/riffcc.github.io/content/docs/lens-sdk/quick-start.md

 });
 ```

 Congratulations!
-You have successfully created a decentralized `Site`, managed permissions, added content, and retrieved it.
+You have successfully created a decentralized `Site`, initialized it, managed permissions, added content, and retrieved it.
 From here, explore the [Core Concepts](./core-concepts) or consult the [API Reference](./api-reference).